TTiannaiTT/TTiannaiTT.github.io/_news/announcement_8.md

 related_posts: false
 ---

 I am thrilled to join Professor [Chuan Wu](https://www.cs.hku.hk/~cwu/)’s group at HKU as a summer intern!
-Thank a lot to Prof. Wu and Prof. Zhou for this incredible opportunity.
-Looking forward to an exciting summer of learning and research!
+Thank a lot to Prof. Wu and Prof. Zhou for this opportunity.
+Looking forward to an exciting summer!